Shimmy Die Trim Tooling

 No Burrs

-Ensure superior quality with clean, smooth trims that are free of burrs, distortions, or unsightly pinch-trim die marks, reducing the need for secondary finishing.
+Clean, smooth trims free of burrs, distortions, or die marks – reducing the need for secondary finishing.

 Easy Integration

-Seamlessly integrate the system into your existing metal stamping operations, including part transfer systems and progressive dies, for a smooth and efficient workflow.
+Seamlessly integrate into your metal stamping operations for a smooth and efficient workflow.

 LONG PRODUCTION LIFE

-Maximize the lifespan of your dies with easy sharpening by grinding, keeping them in top condition for consistent, reliable performance.
+Maximize the lifespan of your dies with easy sharpening and consistent, reliable performance.

 Ideal For